 It is not known when his parents learned he had been liberated, but his name appeared on a list of liberated POWs on October 16, 1945.
 No records have been found that show what happened next to Cecil.
 His name is not on any rosters of POWs sent home by ship, so it is believed he was flown home by Air Transport Command.
 This meant he would have been flown to Guam, Pearl Harbor, and finally Hamilton Field north of San Francisco.
 He returned to the United States on October 28, 1945, four years and one day after he had sailed from the city for the Philippines.

 He was taken to Letterman General Hospital and later sent to a veteran’s hospital closer to his home.
 He was discharged from the Army on July 16, 1946.
-He married Mary “Beck” Sims and became the father of three daughters and a son.
+He registered for the draft on July 22, 1946, and named his father as his contact person.
+He married, Mary “Beck” Long, and became the father of three daughters and a son.
 The family resided at 322 North Fourth Street in Danville.

 Cecil went to college on the GI Bill and graduated from Georgetown College in Georgetown, Kentucky.
 Cecil worked as an eighth-grade teacher from 1953 to 1955 at McAfee Grade School in Harrodsburg.
 He next took a job at Jennie Rogers Elementary School in Danville, Kentucky.
 During this time, he received a Masters Degree in Administration from the University of Kentucky in 1958.
 He also became the principal of Mary G. Hogsett Elementary School in Danville in 1958 and remained principal until he retired in 1981.